MicrosoftDocs/powerquery-docs/powerquery-docs/RecordingQueryDiagnostics.md

 While you may get a similar result at the end of an authoring workflow, refreshing in the editor, or refreshing in Power BI proper, very different evaluations are run by the software for the different user experiences provided.
 It's important to know what to expect when doing query diagnostics in these different workflows so you aren't surprised by the very different diagnostic data.

-To start diagnostics, you first need to make sure that Query Diagnostics are enabled as a Preview Feature.
-When this is done, there will be a new 'Tools' tab on the Power Query ribbon.
-Click 'Start Diagnostics', perform whatever evaluations you want (authoring, preview refresh, full refresh), and the click 'Stop Diagnostics'.
+To start Query Diagnostics, go to the 'Tools' tab in the Power Query Editor ribbon.
+You're presented here with a few different options.

 ![Query diagnostics control](./images/diagnosticstoolbar.png)

-To understand more about the feature, read the introduction article [here](QueryDiagnostics.md).
+There are two primary options here, 'Diagnose Step' and 'Start Diagnostics' (paired with 'Stop Diagnostics').
+The former will give you information on a query up to a selected step, and is most useful for understanding what operations are being performed locally or remotely in a query.
+The latter gives you more insight into a variety of other cases, discussed below.

 ## Connector Specifics